-Visual artist/costume designer Charlotte Østergaard (Denmark) and somatic dance/theatre artist Sally E. Dean (USA/UK) have joined forces in an early stage international interdisciplinary collaborative project called Betwixt.
+Visual artist/costume designer Charlotte Østergaard (Denmark) and somatic dance/theatre artist Sally E. Dean (USA/UK) have joined forces in an international interdisciplinary collaborative project called BETWIXT.
 Together they are looking to create a choreographic work where the costume and choreographic material co-create both the movement and the costume itself.
 How does the material of the costume move/shape the body and how does the body move/shape the costume?

-At a recent residence at Hawkwood Artist Residency in the UK we explored the relationship between how the costume moves/shapes the body and how the body moves/shapes the costume and last, how costumes are attached to multiple bodies and affect our relationship to each other.
+At a residence at Hawkwood Artist Residency (2018) in the UK we explored the relationship between how the costume moves/shapes the body and how the body moves/shapes the costume and last, how costumes are attached to multiple bodies and affect our relationship to each other.

 Charlotte Østergaard (DK) is a visual artist in between costume, object and textile who over the last 23 years has worked with the body as a cultural and artistic expression.